schsu/wowchemy-site/content/authors/LynnBergmann/_index.md

 #- Visitors
 ---

-Ke Li is a postdoc at the University of Washington.
+Lynn Bergmann, as kown as Marilyn Marx, was a postdoc at the University of Washington.